Dyckia

 Dyckia is a genus of plants in the family Bromeliaceae, subfamily Pitcairnioideae.

 The genus is named after the Prussian botanist, botanical artist and horticulturist The Prince and Earl of Salm Reifferscheid-Dyck (1773–1861).

 Dyckias, with stiff and thorny leaves, prefer rocky and/or sunny areas and have a natural tendency to clump leading to thick, large mats.

 The subfamily Pitcairnioideae contains several "terrestrial" members of the Bromeliaceae, with cultivated genera including Dyckia, Hechtia, Pitcairnia and Puya.
-They are endemic to arid and high-altitude regions of Brazil and the central part of South America.
+They are native to arid and high-altitude regions of Brazil and the central part of South America.